platonai/PulsarRPA/docs/concepts.md

 The first step is to understand how to load a page.
 Load methods like `session.load()` first check the local storage and return the local version if the required page exists and meets the requirements; otherwise, it will be fetched from the Internet.

-The `load parameters` or `load options` can be used to specify when the system will fetch a web page from the Internet:
+The `load options`, also known as `load parameters` can be used to specify when the system will fetch a web page from the Internet:

 - Expiration
 - Force refresh